rajivhbk/test_graphql_relay/readme.md

 just clone this repo

-# install dependenciews
+# install dependencies
 npm i

+# genarate a build, watch for changes, and generate source maps
+webpack -w -d

 # to start the server and watch for changes
 npm start

-# genarate a build, watch for changes, and generate source maps
-webpack -w -d